nanos-world/docs/docs/assets-modding/creating-assets/importing-assets.md

 The first step for creating your own Assets, is downloading and installing Unreal Engine.

 :::tip
-Little by little we are able to allow loading some 'assets' without the need of cooking them in Unreal, such as **Textures** and soon™ **Sounds**.
+Little by little we are able to allow loading some assets without the need of cooking them in Unreal, such as **Textures** and soon™ **Sounds**.
 :::

 #### 1. Download and Install [Epic Games Launcher](https://www.unrealengine.com/en-US/download/ue_non_games)